 Transferring the business to a new owner

 When the business is sold, you will need to transfer leases, licenses as well as permits to the new owner.
-It’s important to know that your still responsible for any lease agreements and obligations for the business until they are transferred and leases can often come with varying conditions when it comes to transfer of ownership.
+It’s important to know that you’re still responsible for any lease agreements and obligations for the business until they are transferred and leases can often come with varying conditions when it comes to transferring of ownership.
 Also keep in mind, the transferring of licenses can sometimes take up to 12 months to complete depending on the circumstance.
 If you’re selling and won’t be a part of it any longer, you may need to cancel your ABN and notify the ATO of this change.
-You may to cancel tax registrations such as GST and lodge any final tax returns.
-You will also have to pay any final bills and transfer web registrations and any business, customer and employee records to the new owner.
+You may also have to cancel tax registrations such as GST and lodge any final tax returns.
+You will have to pay any final bills and transfer web registrations and any business, customer and employee records to the new owner.

 Assistance available following sale of business

-Selling a business can be a stressful and an emotional time for everyone involved.
+Selling a business can be a stressful and emotional time for everyone involved.
 You’ve most likely put in loads of time, money and energy into the business.
 So it’s important to know that no matter your situation following the sale, there is financial and employment advice available through many government services.